ajwadmohimin/Pulsatile-Parabolic-BC-OpenFOAM/README.md

 # Pulsatile-Parabolic-BC-OpenFOAM
-Boundary condition to produce a parabolic velocity profile from time varying flow rate.
+Boundary condition for OpenFOAM to produce a parabolic velocity profile from time-varying flow rate.